Sedicii/Kagii-iOS/README.md

 ```

 #### LogInUserError
-LogInUserError is the enumaration which is returned in case of failure in the `Kagii.userInterface.logInUser` call.
+LogInUserError is the enumeration which is returned in case of failure in the `Kagii.userInterface.logInUser` call.

 ```swift
 public enum LogInUserError: Error {